Sasmita07/poc-apollo-v4-graphql/README.md

 # poc-apollo-v4-graphql
-Small POC on graphql API
+A well-defined GraphQL API using Apollo Server 4